craigbarnes/dte/docs/dterc.md

 Note: buffers opened from existing files will have their newline type detected automatically.

-### **optimize-true-color** [true]
+### **optimize-true-color** [false]

-If set to `true`, this option will cause the [`hi`] command to automatically replace 24-bit #RRGGBB colors with palette colors 16-255, but only if there's an exact color match among the default, extended palette colors.
+If set to `true`, this option will make the [`hi`] command automatically replace 24-bit #RRGGBB colors with palette colors 16-255, if there's an exact match in the default palette.
+The intended purpose of this is to allow defining color schemes in #RRGGBB notation while still sending the shortest escape sequence to the terminal.

-This allows defining color schemes in #RRGGBB notation while still sending the shortest possible escape sequence to the terminal.
+This option is `false` by default, because it only works as intended if the terminal hasn't been configured with custom palette colors 16-255.

-Note: this optimization only works if the terminal has not been configured with custom values for colors 16-255.
-If you have changed these extended palette colors, you should set this option to `false`.
+See also: the [`dte -P`] option in the [`dte`] man page.

 ### **select-cursor-char** [true]